rbow97/otter-form/README.md

 This form performs validation, which will display any errors to the user and prevent the form from being completed.

 If all validation is passed, the form makes a mock API, during this mock API call a loading state is displayed.

-The modal is then closed.
+The modal then displays a success message which allows the user to close it via a CTA.

 The form contains keyboard focus accessibility.